criteo/fromconfig/README.md

 parsed["y"]
 ```

-The `ReferenceParser` looks for values starting with a `@`, then split the value by `.` and uses it to navigate from the top-level dictionary.
+The `ReferenceParser` looks for values starting with a `@`, then split by `.`, and navigate from the top-level dictionary.

 In practice, it makes configuration files more readable (flat) and avoids duplicates.

-It also makes it easy to split and compose different configs dynamically.
+It is also a convenient way to dynamically compose different configs.

 For example